Jethet/Practice-more/python-wakeup/string_methods.md

 **String methods:**

+*These methods do not change the original string: they return a new, modified string*

 **capitalize()** Converts the first character to upper case
 **casefold()** Converts string into lower case
 **center()** Returns a centered string